sjain2580/CS50_Artificial-Intelligence-with-Python/docs/README.md

 ## Installation

-To set up and run the Heredity project locally, follow these steps:
+To set up and run the Crossword project locally, follow these steps:

 1. **Clone the Repository**:
    ```bash